New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New England and its opponents have scored at least 40 points -- this matchup's over/under -- only one time this season.
+- New England and its opponents have scored at least 39.5 points or more just one time this year.

 Patriots stats and trends

-- New England has two wins against the spread in four games this year.
+- So far this season New England has two wins against the spread.

 - New England's games this year have yet to go over the total in four opportunities.